We may earn money or products from the companies mentioned in this post. I never recommend anything I don’t personally use and fully stand behind.

 Also, I found myself throwing a lot of fruit away because we just couldn’t get through them fast enough before they went bad.
 I’m not a fan of food waste, so I’d rather avoid buying too much and stick with smaller quantities that actually get eaten.

 I stopped buying liquid laundry detergent about 5 years ago from Costco when I made this crazy discovery.

 At the $5 price, I can get 300 oz. for less than what I get from Costco.
-But there’s more, I happen to have several $1.25 off coupons that made the deal even sweeter.
+At that time, I happened to have some $1.25 off coupons that made the deal even sweeter.

 If you need to have a specific toothpaste like Sensodyne (my husband’s preference) which is a bit more expensive ($21.99 for 4 tubes at Costco), you can STILL find better deals at the drugstores.

 There isn’t a lot of variety here, and if you’re selective with your haircare products, like I am, you’ll pay even more.